jmcamachor1/ADMHomework5/README.md

 ## Scripts description

-* `Homework5definitive.ipynb:`Jupyter notebook with all explanations and example of the results.
+* `Homework5definitive.ipynb:`Jupyter notebook with all explanations and examples of the results.
 It can be seen [here](http://nbviewer.jupyter.org/github/jmcamachor1/ADMHomework5/blob/master/Homework5definitive.ipynb).

 * `functions_used_1.py`: File with functions used in the homework.